flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 * Added support for loading extensions in pub workspaces [8347](https://github.com/flutter/devtools/pull/8347).

-* Mapped error stacktraces to use the Dart sourcecode locations so that they are human- readable. - [#8385](https://github.com/flutter/devtools/pull/8385)
+* Mapped error stacktraces to use the Dart source code locations so that they are human- readable. - [#8385](https://github.com/flutter/devtools/pull/8385)

 ## Inspector updates